rkrishnan76/readable/README.md

 You can, however, create more top-level directories.<br>
 They will not be included in the production build so you can use them for things like documentation.

+Inside api-server, run npm install and npm start.
+This would start the api server that provides the categories and posts related server apis
+@ root level run the npm install and npm start (that is @ the level where api-server is located).  this would start the UI server

 ## Available Scripts